 Being overweight or obese can serve as a gateway to many other diseases, including high blood pressure, heart disease, diabetes, and stroke.
 Working with a physician or a registered dietician to start a personalized weight loss program can aid in the achievement of a healthier lifestyle and reduce the person's risk of having a stroke.

-In addition to its disastrous affects on the lungs, cigarette smoking can have negative effects on the cardiovascular system.
+In addition to its disastrous effects on the lungs, cigarette smoking can have negative effects on the cardiovascular system.
 Cigarette smoking can lead to a buildup of fatty deposits in the carotid artery, and nicotine, the primary drug found in cigarettes, raises blood pressure.
 Additionally, cigarette smoking increases the risk of blood clotting, and the carbon monoxide found in smoke reduces the amount of oxygen delivered to the brain.

 Other risk factors for stroke are listed below.
 While some of these risks, like age, family history and gender cannot be changed.
 Other risk from other conditions, like artery disease and diabetes can be significantly decreased with treatment.
 Additional risk factors for stroke include: